Skip to main content

 • Green areas: 8 hectares

-By the end of 2024 the developer had raised around 42 million euro from the sale of apartments during construction.
-Prices in the project rose from the initial 1500-1600 EUR/m² to over 3000 EUR/m².
+By the end of 2024, the developer had raised around 42 million euros from the sale of off-plan apartments.
+Prices in the project rose from an initial 1500-1600 EUR/m² to over 3000 EUR/m².

 Can a foreigner buy an apartment in Durrës?

-For most buyers the answer is: yes – purchasing an apartment is possible.
-Restrictions mainly concern agricultural land, which foreigners generally cannot buy without an appropriate structure (e.g., purchase as a company).
-In practice, if you buy a residential unit (an apartment) in Durrës, the process is simple and accessible to anyone.
+For most buyers, the answer is: yes – buying an apartment is possible.
+Restrictions mainly apply to agricultural land, which foreigners generally cannot buy without the appropriate structure (e.g. purchasing through a company).
+In practice, if you are buying residential unit (apartment) in Durrës, the process is straightforward and available to everyone.

-Modern villa on the beach in Durrës with a sea view — real estate listing in Albania
+Modern seaside villa in Durrës with sea view — property offer in Albania

 How to buy property in Durres as a foreigner?
 The process is relatively simple and usually takes 4-8 weeks with professional support.

-STEP 1: Determine your budget and investment purpose
+STAGE 1: Defining the budget and investment goal

-Before you start searching, set your total budget taking into account: the property price + about 3-4% for additional costs (taxes, notary, lawyer, registration).
+Before you start searching, determine your total budget taking into account: property price + about 3-4% for additional costs (taxes, notary, lawyer, registration).

 Use the services of a licensed real estate agency or dedicated portals.
 We recommend an on-site visit lasting 3-5 days or a virtual online tour.
-At the end of the article you will find contact details for an agent in Durres recommended and verified by us.
+At the end of the article you will find contact details for the real estate agent in Durres we recommend and have verified.

-A local lawyer must check: the title deed and cadastral entry, absence of encumbrances and mortgages, ownership history, building permits (for new developments), legalization status (for older buildings).
+A local lawyer must check: title deed and cadastral entry, no encumbrances or mortgages, ownership history, building permits (for new developments), legalization status (for older buildings).
 Thorough legal verification is absolutely crucial.

-After positive verification you sign a preliminary agreement and pay a deposit – usually 1000 – 5000 EUR.
+After a positive verification, you sign a preliminary agreement and pay a deposit – usually 1000 – 5000 EUR.

 The final transaction takes place in the presence of a notary.
-You can act personally or through an attorney with a notarized power of attorney.
+You can act in person or through a representative with a notarized power of attorney.

 STAGE 6: Registration in the Cadastre

-The property is registered in your name in the State Cadastral Agency.
-The entry is necessary for full transfer of ownership.
+The property is entered in your name in the State Cadastre Agency.
+The entry is necessary for the full transfer of ownership.

-White villas along a seaside canal in Durres, Albania — coastal neighborhood and real estate investment.
+White villas by the canal by the sea in Durres, Albania — seaside development and real estate investment.

 Property purchase costs in Albania are among the lowest in Europe.
 Total transaction costs amount to 3-4% of the property's value.